Concordium/concordium-node-sdk-js/README.md

 - [`@concordium/wallet-connectors`](./packages/wallet-connectors):
   Interfaces for interacting with wallets along with implementations for Browser Wallet and WalletConnect (v2).
-  It’s written in TypeScript and has no dependencies to any UI framework.
+  The library has no dependencies to any UI framework.

 - [`@concordium/react-components`](./packages/react-components):
-  React components and hooks for implementing common behaviors.
+  React components and hooks for implementing features commonly needed by dApps.
-  The component only manage React state and pass data to application components.
+  The components only manage React state and pass data to application components - no actual HTML is being rendered.
-  They don’t render any HTML nor do styling.

 The project also includes a sample dApp [`concordium-dapp-contractupdate`](./samples/contractupdate) as an example of how to integrate the libraries.